jvanverth/essentialmath/src/README_MACOS.md

 To build a single Iv* library (such as IvMath), either select and build the project from within the Common workspace described above, or open the .xcodeproj file for that library (e.g. /common/IvMath/IvMath.xcodeproj) and build the project.

 Unlike the other platforms, the library .xcodeproj files (and, by inclusion, the Common.xcodeproj file as well) will not copy that library's header files to /common/Includes at the end of compilation.
 Instead, the include paths are explicitly set in each example's project file.
-However, the library itself is built to the /common/Libs subdirectory that matches the build configuration (OSXRelease or OSXDebug).
-However, the libraries themselves reference other Iv library headers directly from that library's source directory.
+However, the library itself is built to the /common/Libs subdirectory that matches the build configuration (OSXRelease or OSXDebug), and the libraries themselves reference other Iv library headers directly from that library's source directory.
 As a result, the libraries may be built in any order.

 To build any of the demo applications open the .xcodeproj for that particular application from the matching chapter and demo subdirectory of /Examples.
 For example, the first demo for Chapter 4 may be found in: